h365chen/cicd-as-autograder/docs/src/introduction.md

 # Introduction

 Git is a popular tool for version control.
-Almost every software engineering student knows it, or at least has been recommended to learn it for group projects.
-Recognizing the necessasities, institutions or departments having large potion of programming content typically take advantage of existing Git hosting services, such as GitHub, GitLab, or Gitea.
-Some of these Git hosting services also provide a self-hosting option.
-For example, University of Waterloo hosts its own GitLab instance at <https://git.uwaterloo.ca> instead of using the default one <https://gitlab.com>.
-Essential features such as repo hosting, continuous integration and continuous delivery (CI/CD), container registry for docker images are available in the service regardless whether it is self-hosted or externally hosted.
+Almost every software engineering student knows it or has at least been encouraged to learn it for group projects.
+Recognizing this need, institutions or departments with a significant amount of programming content typically take advantage of existing Git hosting services, such as GitHub, GitLab, or Gitea.
+Some of these services also offer self-hosting options.
+For example, the University of Waterloo hosts its own GitLab instance at <https://git.uwaterloo.ca> instead of using the default instance at
+<https://gitlab.com>.
+Essential features such as repository hosting, continuous
+integration and continuous delivery (CI/CD), and container registries for Docker images are available, whether the service is self-hosted or externally hosted.

-Interestingly, while students may use a Git host service to manage their code, they are often required to submit their code to an auto-grading system which is not integrated with the Git host service for assessment.
-For example, students need to submit their code to Marmoset, an Apache Tomcat and MySQL based auto-grading system for assessment.
-The assessment procedure is pretty much the same as a common integration test, that when Marmoset receives a new submission, it invokes multiple test cases pre-composed by the instructor, and then report the test outcomes.
-A test outcome is typically a pass or a fail.
-If the test case failed, there would be some log messages printed to the standard output by the test case to aid students for bug diagnosis.
+Interestingly, while students may use a Git hosting service to manage their code, they are often required to submit it to an auto-grading system that is not integrated with the Git service.
+For example, students may need to submit their code to Marmoset, an auto-grading system based on Apache Tomcat and MySQL.
+The assessment procedure in Marmoset is similar to a typical integration test: when Marmoset receives a new submission, it runs multiple pre-written test cases prepared by the instructor and reports the outcomes.
+A test result is typically either a pass or a fail.
+If a test case fails, log messages printed to standard output help students diagnose bugs.

-Comparing Marmoset and CI/CD in the Git hosting service, I consider the most significant difference, from the student's perspective, is that not all test outcomes are visible, since the instructor has the control over which test case, and when a test case can be shown.
-From an instructor's perspective, Marmoset provides more convinience for managing students' enrolments.
-For example, it allows an instructor to upload a class file to register students.
-It also allows an instructor to download the every student's latest submission conveniently.
+Comparing Marmoset to CI/CD pipelines in Git hosting services, the most significant difference from a student’s perspective is visibility.
+Not all test results are visible in Marmoset, as instructors control which test cases are shown and when.
+From an instructor’s perspective, Marmoset offers more convenience in managing student enrollments.
+For instance, instructors can upload a class file to register students and easily download each student’s latest submission.

-However, from my experience, the lack of code comparison between consecutive submissions in Marmoset is a headache.
-It is neither trivial to comment on student's code.
-The latter two features are already supported by many Git hosting services.
-Last but not least, many auto-grading systems have not changed for many years.
-On contrast, the CI/CD in the Git hosting service has been constantly improving, such as introducing secret variables and many other useful features for investigating code analytics.
+However, in my experience, the lack of code comparison between consecutive submissions in Marmoset is a major drawback.
+It is also not straightforward to comment on a student’s code.
+These features, however, are already well-supported by many Git hosting services.
+Furthermore, many auto-grading systems have not seen meaningful updates in years.
+In contrast, CI/CD features in Git hosting services are continually improving, with additions like secret variables and advanced analytics tools.

-This project is to explore to what extent we can make use of Git hosting services as auto-grading systems so that we can take advantage of many useful features they provide.
+This project explores the extent to which Git hosting services can be used as auto-grading systems, allowing us to leverage the many valuable features they offer.